 Tulip bulbs can be planted in September (zones 3 to 5) through to October and November (zones 6 to 7), and December (zones 8 to 9).

-However, watch the soil temperature: the soil needs to be 60ºF or colder for tulip bulbs to thrive.
+However, watch the soil temperature: the soil needs to be 60ºF or colder for tulip bulbs to thrive, but the ground should not be frozen.

 Ensure tulips don’t touch – ideally they might be 4 to 5in apart, or twice their width.